WWAMI Medical Program Curriculum

 In this course, students will learn the fundamental scientific principles of the structure and function of the normal human nervous system in situ, define major neurologic, psychiatric and behavioral disorders, and develop a systematic approach to their differential diagnosis and management.

 This course will cover normal and abnormal human development, reproductive functions including formation and maturation of ova and sperm, menstruation, normal pregnancy, and labor and delivery.
 Additionally, this course includes relevant fundamental scientific principles in pelvic anatomy, pathology, and pharmacology.

-Anatomy, Pathology, Pharmacology, Foundations of Clinical Medicine and a Primary Care Practicum in which students are paired up with a local physician throughout the entire foundations phase.
+Human Form and Function, Pathology, Pharmacology, Epidemiology & Biostatistics, and Foundations of Clinical Medicine take place throughout the 18-month Foundations Phase.
+A Primary Care Practicum in which students are paired up with a local physician is scheduled for one day every other week throughout the entire foundations phase.